MarnixCroes/libbitcoin-doc/docs/FAQ.md

 The Bitcoin P2P network does not implement consensus rules, therefore Libbitcoin only has minimum fee rules to protect against DoS attacks.

+## Can Libbitcoin be used on testnet/regtest?

+Yes, Libbitcoin can be used on both testnet3 and regtest.
+To use on testnet3 set `forks.difficult` setting to `false`, for regtest set `forks.retarget` setting to `false`.
+Libbitcoin does currently not support testnet4 or signet.